-Troy Larson enters his 7th season as Head Coach of the Iowa Lakes Men’s Basketball team following a historic 2012-2013 season in which he led the Lakers to a 26-8 record, Iowa Community College Athletic Conference (ICCAC) regular season championship (11-3), Region II Championship and National Tournament appearance.
+Troy Larson enters his 8th season as Head Coach of the Iowa Lakes Men’s Basketball team following a successful 2013-2014 season in which he led the Lakers to a 23-9 record, 2nd place in the Iowa Community College Athletic Conference (ICCAC) regular season (10-4), and runner –up in the Region II Championship.
+The Lakers ended the year ranked 17th nationally and were ranked or received votes in every NJCAA poll this year.
+In the 2012-2013 season Coach Larson led the Lakers to a 26-8 record, Iowa Community College Athletic Conference (ICCAC) regular season championship (11-3), and Region II Championship and National Tournament appearance.
 The Lakers ended the year ranked 11th nationally and were ranked in the final 9 NJCAA polls.
 The regular season ICCAC Championship was the first in Iowa Lakes Men's Basketball history.
-Larson was also named District 8 Coach of the Year at the conclusion of the season.
-While at Iowa Lakes Coach Larson has compiled a 122-67 record.
-In his 6 seasons as head coach, Larson has had 22 student athletes continue their careers at four-year institutions.
+Larson was also named District 8 Coach of the Year at the conclusion of the 2012-2013 season.
+While at Iowa Lakes Coach Larson has compiled a 145-76 record.
+In his 7 seasons as head coach, Larson has had 27 student athletes continue their careers at four-year institutions.
 These institutions range from NCAA Division I, II, III as well as NAIA Division I and II.

 Larson was introduced as the 8th head men’s basketball coach in Iowa Lakes Community College history on May 24th 2007.
 In addition to coaching duties Larson serves as Athletic and Housing Director.